vincen-github/mlimpl/README.md

 ***3. Statistical Learning***

-This part records the classic Statistical Learning， most of them are implemented in my undergraduate.
+This part records the classic Statistical Learning, most of them are implemented in my undergraduate.
 - **1. linear_model**
     - Linear Regression
         - Analytical solution.